bitstamp-security/astvuln/README.md

     ./astvuln foo -a a=1,b=2       # Run method `foo` with arguments a = 1 and b = 2
     ./astvuln file -a methods.txt  # Run multiple methods specified in a file
 ```

+## License

+Astvuln is released under the MIT License.